progdisc/rules/README.md

 4. If you disagree with the actions of a Mod, first take it to that Mod’s DMs.
    You may follow up with another Mod if you still feel unsatisfied.

+5. **Don't ping @Mods unless there's an emergency**, e.g. someone spamming or posting/talking about inappropriate content.
+Remember that we're all volunteers, and mass pinging won't get you help any faster, it'll only come off as disrespectful.